olaurino/mapping-vodml/001-intro.md

 ### Advanced clients ###

-We say that a client is advanced if:
+We say that a client is *advanced* if:

   * it does not parse the VO-DML description file

   * it is interested in the structure of the serialized instances

-  * can follow the mapping patterns defined in this specification, for example collections, references, and inheritance
+  * can parse the elements defined in this specification

-Examples of such clients are science applications that display information to the user in a structured way (e.g. by plotting it, or by displaying its metadata in a user-friendly format), that *reason* on the serialized instances, perform operations on those instances, and possibly allow the users to save the manipulated version of the serialization.
+Examples of such clients are discovery portals or science applications that display information to the user in a structured way, e.g. by plotting it, or by displaying its metadata in a user-friendly format.
+Possibly, such applications may allow users to save versions of the serialization after it has been manipulated.

-Notice that the fact that an application does not directly use some elements that are out of the scope of its requirements does not mean that the application cannot provide them to the user in a useful way.
+Such clients may not assume any knowledge of any specific data models.
-For example, an application might allow users to build Boolean filters on a table, using a user-friendly tree representing the whole metadata.
+In some cases they may assume knowledge of some types from some basic, common data models, to perform additional tasks.

-This exposes all the metadata provided by the Data Provider in a way that might not be meaningful for the application, but that may be meaningful for the user.
+Even if such applications may be model-unaware, they may allow users to build Boolean filters on a table, using a user-friendly tree representing the whole metadata.

-Notice, also, that advanced clients *may* be DM-agnostic: for instance, an Advanced Data Discovery application may allow the user to filter the results of a query by using a structured view of its metadata, even though it does not possess any knowledge of Data Models.
+This exposes all the metadata provided by the Data Provider in a way that may not be meaningful for the application, but that may be meaningful for the user.

 ### Guru clients ###